Semiconductor Education, Empowerment, and Industry Development (SEED)

 - Cultural awareness of the region selected for the visit

-- Language proficiency in the local language of region selected for the visit
+- Language proficiency in the local language of the region selected for the visit to facilitate knowledge transfer

 Candidate Selection Procedure

-The candidate applications will be reviewed by a special committee consisting of senior members of the IEEE SSCS and IEEE EDS organizations.
-The plan for engagement, the outline of the final report, references, and candidate’s accomplishments and service to SSCS and EDS will be considered as part of the candidate evaluation and selection.
+The candidate applications will be reviewed by a special committee comprising senior members of the IEEE SSCS and IEEE EDS.
+The engagement plan, the outline of the final report, references, and the candidate’s accomplishments and service to SSCS and EDS will be considered in the candidate evaluation and selection.

 Expected Outcomes and Deliverables from Selected Candidates